hectron/define-go/README.md

 ## Installing

+You can now find the latest version of the CLI [in the Releases page](https://github.com/hectron/go-define/releases/latest).
+Download the relevant package for your operating system, and extract the CLI.

+If you'd like to be able to run this from any place, move the binary to your `$PATH`.
+It's recommended that you use `$HOME/.bin/`, if your shell supports it.

+### Compiling

+If you'd like to compile the CLI yourself, clone the repository and run the following command:

 ```
 # compiles the CLI into ./bin/go-define
 make
 ```

-If you'd like to be able to run this from any place, move the binary to your `$PATH`.
-It's recommended that you use `$HOME/.bin/`, if your shell supports it.

 ## Testing